jmf-pobox/rpn2tex/README.md

 The following features are intentionally **not implemented**.
 Use these exercises to practice extending the rpn2tex codebase, which will prepare you for contributing to txt2tex.

+**For each exercise**: Write unit tests in `tests/test_rpn2tex.py` to verify your implementation.
+Test each layer (lexer, parser, generator) independently, then add integration tests for the full pipeline.
+Run tests with `hatch run test`.

 ### Exercise 1: Add Exponentiation (`^`)

 **Goal**: Support `2 3 ^` → `$2^{3}$`